French Open: Rafael Nadal and Roger Federer to meet in Roland Garros semi-finals

 The 37-year-old Swiss beat his compatriot 7-6 (7/4), 4-6, 7-6 (7/5), 6-4 to reach his 43rd major semi-final and eighth at Roland Garros.

-He trails his head-to-head record with Nadal 23-15, but has won their last five meetings.

-Defending champion Rafael Nadal, bidding for a 12th title at the French Open, blitzed a weary Kei Nishikori 6-1, 6-1, 6-3 in his quarter-final.
+Defending champion Nadal, bidding for a 12th title at the French Open, blitzed a weary Kei Nishikori 6-1, 6-1, 6-3.

+Federer trails his head-to-head record with Nadal 23-15 – despite winning their last five matches – and 13-2 on clay.

+The Spaniard has a 5-0 stranglehold over Federer at Roland Garros with Nadal winning their most recent Paris clash in the 2011 final.

+“The complete dream would be to win the tournament,” said Federer.
+“Other players won’t agree.
+It will be difficult, but I believe it anyway.

 “It was hard, really, really hard.
-Stan played a really good match, I’m very happy to play him here at Roland Garros,” said Federer.
+Stan played a really good match, I’m really happy to play him here at Roland Garros.”

 The 20-time Grand Slam champion is the oldest man to make the semis at one of the big four tournaments since Jimmy Connors at the 1991 US Open aged 39.